ytdl-patched/ytdl-patched/README.md

     --no-color                           Do not emit color codes in output --check-mastodon-instance            Always perform online checks for
                                          Mastodon-like URL
+    --test-filename CMD                  Like --exec option, but used for testing if downloading should be
+                                         started.
+You can begin with "re:" to use regex instead of commands

 ## Network Options:
     --proxy URL                          Use the specified HTTP/HTTPS/SOCKS